History of the prime minister of the United Kingdom: Parliament Act and the premiership

 In addition to being the leader of a political party and the head of His Majesty's Government, the modern prime minister directs the law-making process, enacting into law his or her party's programme.
 For example, Tony Blair, whose Labour party was elected in 1997 partly on a promise to enact a British Bill of Rights and to create devolved governments for Scotland and Wales, subsequently stewarded through Parliament the Human Rights Act (1998), the Scotland Act (1998) and the Government of Wales Act (1998).

 From its appearance in the fourteenth century Parliament has been a bicameral legislature consisting of the Commons and the Lords.
 Members of the Commons are elected; those in the Lords are not.
-Most Lords are called "Temporal" with titles such as duke, marquess, earl, and viscount.
-The balance are Lords Spiritual (prelates of the Anglican Church).
+Most Lords are "temporal", with titles such as duke, marquess, earl, viscount and baron.
+The remainder are Lords Spiritual (prelates of the Anglican Church).

 For most of the history of the Upper House, Lords Temporal were landowners who held their estates, titles, and seats as a hereditary right passed down from one generation to the next – in some cases for centuries.
 In 1910, for example, there were nineteen whose title was created before 1500.

 Until 1911, prime ministers had to guide legislation through the Commons and the Lords and obtain majority approval in both houses for it to become law.
 This was not always easy, because political differences often separated the chambers.
 Representing the landed aristocracy, lords temporal were generally Tory (later Conservative) who wanted to maintain the status quo and resisted progressive measures such as extending the franchise.
 The party affiliation of members of the Commons was less predictable.
 During the 18th century its makeup varied because the Lords had considerable control over elections: sometimes Whigs dominated it, sometimes Tories.
-After the passage of the Great Reform Bill in 1832, the Commons gradually became more progressive, a tendency that increased with the passage of each subsequent expansion of the franchise.
+After the passage of the Great Reform Bill in 1832, the Commons gradually became more progressive, a tendency that increased with each subsequent expansion of the franchise.

 In 1906, the Liberal Party, led by Sir Henry Campbell-Bannerman, won an overwhelming victory on a platform that promised social reforms for the working class.
 With 379 seats compared to the Conservatives' 132, the Liberals could confidently expect to pass their legislative programme through the Commons.
 At the same time, however, the Conservative Party had a huge majority in the Lords; it could easily veto any legislation passed by the Commons that was against their interests.